Related websites

 The Hepatitis Foundation of New Zealand is a not-for-profit organisation that aims to improve health outcomes for those New Zealanders living with chronic hepatitis B or C.

-The IHC website is about living with intellectual disability in New Zealand.
-IHC New Zealand will advocate for the rights, inclusion and welfare of all people with an intellectual disability and support them to live satisfying lives in the community.
+IHC advocates for the rights, inclusion and welfare of all people with intellectual disabilities.
+It supports them to live satisfying lives in the community.

 Just the Facts

-JUST THE FACTS is brought to you by the Sexually Transmitted Infections Education Foundation (STIEF) - an initiative funded by the Te Whatu Ora - Health NZ to educate New Zealanders about STIs.
+JUST THE FACTS is brought to you by the Sexually Transmitted Infections Education Foundation (STIEF) - an initiative to educate New Zealanders about Sexually Transmitted Infections.

 Life goes on, read Just The Facts about Sexually Transmitted Infections